 - Tables and lists

-We utilise a variety of 3D scanning system including our own Blue Light GOM 3D optical scanning system (BLS) to deliver a number of our scanning services.
+We utilise a variety of 3D scanning system including the GOM 3D optical scanning system to deliver a number of our scanning services.
 GOM is an industry-standard system used by leading companies including Boeing and Jaguar Land Rover (JLR).

-Find out more about the 3D optical scanning process.
+Find out more about the 3D scanning process.

 The scan data can be used in 3D modelling for;